PhotonVision/photonvision-docs/source/docs/getting-started/installation/coprocessor-image.rst

 Troubleshooting/Setting a Static IP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If ``photonvision.local:5800`` or ``gloworm.local:5800`` do not resolve, your mDNS is not set up correctly.
 To fix this, download `Angry IP Scanner <https://angryip.org/download/#windows>`_ to find PhotonVision/your coprocessor on your network.
 Once you find it, set the IP to your static IP in PhotonVision.
-Instructions for that can be found :ref:`here. <docs/getting-started/Settings:Networking>` If you continue to have issues, do not hesistate to :ref:`contact us. <index:Contact Us>`
+Instructions for that can be found :ref:`here. <docs/getting-started/Settings:Networking>` If you continue to have issues, do not hesitate to :ref:`contact us. <index:Contact Us>`

 Other Debian-Based Co-Processor Installation
 --------------------------------------------